RocketChat/Rocket.Chat.RaspberryPi/README.md

 #### Get latest Raspian for your Pi

-Find download here.
-This instruction assume Raspbian Jessie
+Find download here (this instruction assumes Raspbian Jessie):

 https://www.raspberrypi.org/downloads/raspbian/

-Once you have the shell up (you do not need the GUI):
+Use the shell (you do not need the GUI), get the latest fix and updates:

 ```
-sudo apt-get update`
+sudo apt-get update
-sudo apt-get upgrade`
+sudo apt-get upgrade
 ```

 ####  Get required node and npm

-The version of node distributed with Raspian is too old.  npm is not included.
+The version of `node` distributed with Raspian is too old.  `npm` is not included.

 The easiest way to get both is to clone from the Meteor universal project.